Solar Panel Cost in Massachusetts (2023 Local Savings Guide)

 Even after you confirm that solar panels are a good investment for your home, you’ll still have quite a few things to think about before you install your equipment.
 Below are some important considerations you should make before you commit to solar panel installation.

-The upfront cost of going solar will inevitably be a point of contention for many homeowners, especially in an area like Massachusetts, where the price per watt is much higher than the national average.
+The upfront fees of going solar will inevitably be a point of contention for many homeowners, especially in an area like Massachusetts, where the price per watt is much higher than the national average.
 You can limit your upfront expenditure by choosing cheaper solar panels, limiting your equipment choices to panels alone and avoiding add-on products and choosing a solar financing option that requires little or no money down.

 The solar panel payback period helps determine not only how valuable solar will be for your home but also how much you stand to save over time.
 The average payback period is around 9 years in Massachusetts, with a typical range of 6 to 12 years.
 If your estimated payback period is between 12 and 25 years, you’ll still end up saving money in the long run.
 However, your ROI will be lower than average.

 The solar industry is constantly improving and changing, so the policies, incentives and rebate programs we have mentioned above are always subject to change or disappear.
 New incentives could also pop up in the future.
-While waiting around for better incentives will likely cost you money in the long run, you should check for updates to policies and incentives before signing an agreement with a solar installer.
+While waiting around for better incentives will likely cause you to lose money in the long run, you should check for updates to policies and incentives before signing an agreement with a solar installer.

 Solar panels are most effective in areas with abundant and direct sunlight, which is to say, closer to the equator.
 Some residents worry that the northern location in the US and the frequent cloudy days will reduce panel efficiency.
 Massachusetts sees 197 sunny days a year, which is just slightly below average and usually plenty to provide ample sunlight for energy savings.
 Some homeowners also worry that the frequent nor’easters and hurricanes experienced in the Bay State will put their solar equipment at risk of damage.
 This is a possibility, but choosing a solar company that provides a robust warranty will usually be enough to set most homeowners’ minds at ease.